Atlassian Confluence AI roadmap assistant: A 2026 guide

 What is the Atlassian Confluence AI roadmap assistant?

-Its main purpose is to use generative AI to speed up all the tasks that come with planning, documenting, and talking about your product roadmap.
+Its purpose is to use generative AI to speed up the tasks that come with planning, documenting, and talking about your product roadmap.
 It works by understanding simple, natural language prompts.
-For instance, just by typing "/ai" on a Confluence page, you can ask it to generate content, summarize a long document, or even build automation rules based on what’s happening in your Confluence spaces and linked Jira projects.
+For instance, just by typing "/ai" on a Confluence page, you can ask it to generate content, summarize a long document, or even build automation rules based on what's happening in your Confluence spaces and linked Jira projects.

 Core features of the Atlassian Confluence AI roadmap assistant